OpenJML/openjml.github.io/tutorial/InitiallyConstraint.md

 Sometimes it is the case that certain properties must hold at the end of every constructor or every method.
 Then the specifications for each method or constructor have to repeat the same specification clause.
-There is a dnager that (a) such a clause will be forgotten for some constructor or method and (b) if the clause needs to be modified, it will not be correctly changed in every place it appears.
+There is a danger that (a) such a clause will be forgotten for some constructor or method and (b) if the clause needs to be modified, it will not be correctly changed in every place it appears.

 So JML has a few features to coalesce such replicated clauses.
 These clauses are part of the _class_ declaration, but apply to every method or constructor as described below.